-This article will explore how reliable and renewable solar panels and solar energy is, and if you can trust it throughout the entire year.
+This article will explore how reliable and renewable solar panels and solar energy is, and if you can trust them throughout the entire year.

 Solar is a great source of power because it is renewable and is available….everywhere!
 This makes it the most reliable source of energy, in comparison to other renewables like wind or hydroelectricity.

-If your PV solar panels are connected to the electricity grid then you will be able to fully rely on the solar energy generated from your system.
-However, if you are connected and the grid goes down then you should expect your solar panel system to stop producing when the sun goes down, unless you have a backup battery.
+Let’s say for example you have a nice 1500-watt solar panel.
+If it is connected to the electricity grid then you will be able to fully rely on the solar energy generated from your system.
+However, if you are connected and the grid goes down then you should expect your solar panel system to stop producing when the sun goes down unless you have a backup battery.

 Depending on who or what solar panels you have installed they should be covered under a warranty.